EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

                                        variable=x_what_variable_group.solution_values[0].variable.name)

     if success:
-        yield state_list
+        # Your custom code here
 ~~~

 ### The `concept_meets_constraint` Implementation
-Now let's go through what `concept_meets_constraint` does with all these arguments to check if a solution group meets its constraints.
-It is useful to understand this since you may need different logic for some of your predications, this is just the most common behavior.
+Now let's go through how `concept_meets_constraint` uses these arguments to check if a solution group meets its constraints.
+It is useful to understand since you may need different logic for some of your predications.
+This function just implements the most common behavior.

-The very first thing that happens is to fill in default `min` and `max` constraints since some variables might not have them.
-Then it branches based on whether the caller asked to check concepts or instances.
+First, default `min` and `max` constraints are filled in the the variable doesn't have them.
+Then, it branches based on whether the caller asked to check concepts or instances.
 First let's do concepts.
 The comments in the code describe what is happening:

 ~~~
 def concept_meets_constraint(context,